Gdoc/Admin

 Almost all countries are located above the gray diagonal line, which means that the suicide rate was higher among men than women.

-But the size of the gender disparity varies widely between countries.
+However, the size of the gender disparity varies widely between countries.
 Some countries lie close to the line, meaning they have a smaller gender disparity.
 Other countries lie far away and have a large gender difference.

 What you should know about this data

-• Suicide estimates come from death certificate data, using deaths that were classified under death codes for 'intentional self-harm' in the International Classification of Diseases (ICD).
+• Suicide estimates come from death certificate data, using deaths that were classified under death codes for “intentional self-harm” in the International Classification of Diseases (ICD).
 This includes people who had self-harmed but had not intended to die, and they may not be considered suicides by the country's particular legal definition.

 Mental illnesses are a major risk factor for suicide